SniperSister/ComFlexforms/README.md

 FlexForms is a form extension built by developers, for developers.
 It:

-* is built for Joomla 3.x
+* is built for Joomla 4.x/5.x
-* is based on F0F (you need to install it, it's not the included FOF within the Joomla!
-Core)
 * uses JForm XML files for the form building and validation
 * has a per-form layout override system to allow individual styles
 * triggers the Joomla plugin system to allow special tasks when submitting a form